thepanlab/ukb_scripts/README.md

 $./get_data.sh

 Make sure the ukb key file (.key) name is updated to your project key file name in download_bed_fam_bim.sh .

+There is also a python script to extract phenotypes from ukb on a jupyer notebook.
+It uses Python3.6, pandas, numpy and multiprocessing modules.